-Spelling, reading and Cognitive Ability Tests (CATs) are administered to all Year 7 pupils on or before entry.
-Selected pupils are regularly assessed in spelling and reading in Years 8-11.
+Spelling and reading tests are administered to all Year 7 pupils on or before entry.
+Selected pupils are regularly assessed in spelling and reading throughout Key Stage 3.
 The tests currently used are:

-NFER Group Reading Tests NFER Single Word Spelling Test NFER CAT (Cognitive Ability Tests) The results of these tests enable us to compile an individual profile of each pupil's strengths and weaknesses in order to plan for his/her needs.
+NFER Online Group Reading Test NFER Single Word Spelling Test

+The results of these tests enable us to compile an individual profile of each pupil's strengths and weaknesses in order to plan for their needs.

-In addition, the Learning Support Department may consider it appropriate to carry out further diagnostic testing and currently use a computerised test (LASS), which may assist in the identification of Specific Learning Difficulties, Lucid Exact, which screens pupils for possible access arrangements for assessments, and a test designed to detect a visual difficulty (Meers Irlen Syndrome) which can cause literacy difficulties and can be aided by the use of coloured overlays.
+In addition, the Learning Support Department may consider it appropriate to carry out further diagnostic testing and currently use a computerised test (LASS 11-15) which may assist in the identification of Specific Learning Difficulties, Lucid Exact, which screens pupils for possible access arrangements for assessments, and a test designed to detect a visual difficulty (Meers Irlen Syndrome) which can cause literacy difficulties and can be aided by the use of coloured overlays.

 Formal testing may well reveal, or confirm, that the child has needs which can best be met by increased differentiation of classroom work within the normal curriculum framework.
-An expression of concern by a teacher, a parent or by another professional might also indicate a similar level of educational needs.
+An expression of concern by a teacher, a parent/carer or by another professional might also indicate a similar level of educational needs.

-If, despite increased differentiation, a pupil's progress is less than that of other pupils, the child may be considered to have Special Educational Needs best served by SEN support.
-Naturally, our liaison with primary schools means that we are aware of those pupils who have been receiving SEN support during Key Stage 2.
+If, despite increased differentiation, a pupil's progress is less than that of other pupils, the child may be considered to have Special Educational Needs best served by SEND support.
+Naturally, our liaison with primary schools means that we are aware of those pupils who have been receiving SEND support during Key Stage 2.